keptn/lifecycle-toolkit/docs/content/en/docs/getting-started.md

 In this case, we see the name of the failed pre-deployment evaluation and the reason for the failure.
 In this case, the minimum amount of CPUs is not met.
-This is a problem we can solve by changing the treshold in the evaluation file.
+This is a problem we can solve by changing the threshold in the evaluation file.

 ## Install the Demo Application (Version 2)